HL7/ebm/input/pagecontent/composition.md

 ### EvidenceReport Profile of Composition Resource

 The **[EvidenceReport Profile][EvidenceReport]** is used for a base structure (canonical resource management) for a report combining any number of <b>Citation</b>, <b>Evidence</b>, <b>EvidenceVariable</b>, <b>Composition</b>, and related Resources.
 The **[EvidenceReport Profile][EvidenceReport]** adds a number of extensions for metadata (versionAlgorithm, experimental, description, purpose, copyright, copyrightLabel, approvalDate, lastReviewDate, and effectivePeriod).
 The Composition.attester.mode element uses a CodeableConcept datatype and a Contributor Role Value Set is provided with preferred binding to include concepts for reviewer, editor, endorser, informant, recorder, and funder.
+The Composition.relatesTo element includes extensions (targetUri, targetCanonical, targetReference, targetAttachment, targetMarkdown) until these elements are included in the base FHIR R6 specification used for this implementation guide.
 An EvidenceReport Section Code Value Set is provided with extensible binding for the section.code elements.

 ### ResearchStudyDataDictionary Profile of Composition Resource